Are you looking for things to do in Fira, Santorini? Here are the ten best ones and many other tips 😉

 Located in the heart of Fira, close to the bus terminal, the Museum of Prehistoric Thera reveals treasures and the evolution of the old civilization of the Cycladic Islands.

-The exhibition is structured in four different units: the first one refers to the history of research at Thera, the second one to the geology of the island, the third one to the island’s history from the Late Neolithic to the Late Cycladic I Period and the last one to the heyday of the city at Akrotiri (mature Late Cycladic I Period, 17th century BC).
+The exhibition is structured in four different units, from the history of research at Thera, to the heyday of the city at Akrotiri (mature Late Cycladic I Period, 17th century BC).

 The museum is very small, yet interesting.
 It’s a good option for a cloudy day and the visit won’t take more than one hour.

-I loved the wall paintings from Akrotiris and the small golden goat statue that was found recently.
+I loved the wall paintings from the ancient city of Akrotiri and the small golden goat statue that was found recently.

 9 – Take the cable car

-The journey takes around 3min, each way, provides amazing views from another perspective of the stunning caldera and is one of the top things to do in Fira.
+The journey takes around 3min, each way, and provides amazing views from another perspective of the stunning caldera.

 It’s a convenient method of transport, saving time and energy for those who arrive in Santorini by cruise ship or wish to take a volcano tour (a must-do experience).